 - Improving communication skills with other people, improving their ability to achieve goals.

 - Developing skills to manage the challenges a person faces with substance use disorders.

 Dialectical behavior therapy techniques are those used by therapists to encourage and manage change.
 Some examples of these include:

-DBT is often a component of the evidence-based therapy we offer at Colorado Medication Assisted Therapy.
+DBT is often a component of the evidence-based therapy we offer at Colorado Medication Assisted Recovery.
 Individuals will first receive comprehensive screenings and an assessment to determine if this type of therapy is best.
-If DBT therapy is recommended, then it becomes a part of treatment along with other therapies.
-Dialectical behavior therapy techniques are learned over a period of several sessions and practiced in both an individual and group session.
+If DBT therapy is recommended, it becomes a part of treatment along with other therapies.
+Dialectical behavior therapy techniques are learned over a period of several sessions and practiced in both individual and group sessions.
 For many, this type of therapy is encouraging and easy to embrace because of the impact it adds to their life and the control it provides.